-Claiming to be the first RPG truly designed for controls, Mage and Minions is an excellent fantasy RPG that really does feel great to play.
+Claiming to be the first RPG truly designed for touch controls, Eternium is an excellent fantasy RPG that does feel great to play.
 The controls are smooth and make sense to the mobile experience and the gameplay is fun and immersive.

 You and your party are off on a quest to prevent Ragadam from taking over the world and ultimately destroying it, all the while battling skeletons and demons, collecting loot, crafting items and weapons, and casting spells to get the job done.
 The spell-casting controls are particularly cool, since you have to draw symbols on your screen to summon different spells.

-If you're looking for an RPG experience similar to dungeon crawlers like Diablo that was truly meant for mobile, then indulge in Eternium Mage and Minions.
+If you're looking for an RPG experience similar to dungeon crawlers like Diablo that was truly meant for mobile, then indulge in Eternium.

 Dungeon Hunter 5

-This is one of the deepest RPGs on this list, featuring a story mode, an online mode, and co-op mode where you and up to three friends can team up to hack and slash your way through dungeons, all the while leveling up and unlocking new weapons, armor, and other upgrades you can craft to create even stronger weapons.
+This is one of the deepest RPGs on this list, featuring a story mode, an online mode, and a co-op mode where you and up to three friends can team up to hack and slash your way through dungeons, all the while leveling up and unlocking new weapons, armor, and other upgrades to create even stronger weapons.

-This game is HUGE.
-The initial download is 33MB, but you'll eventually be downloading gigs of data, since there are over 900 weapons to wield and hundreds of different spells and skills to acquire.
+This game is huge.
+The initial download is 33MB, but you'll eventually be downloading gigabytes of data, since there are over 900 weapons to wield and hundreds of different spells and skills to acquire.